Hypersurfaces passing through the Galois orbit of a point: Third method: inclusion-exclusion

 Counting reducible hypersurfaces ($k=1$) is relatively straightforward, because any reducible hypersurface is a union of hypersurfaces of smaller degree, and there is a natural parametrization of these.
 However, if $X$ is an intersection of $k\geq 2$ hypersurfaces, the irreducible components of $X$ may no longer each be expressible as an intersection of $k$ hypersurfaces (that is, they may not be complete intersections).
 As there is no convenient parametrization of the space of $(n-k)$-dimensional subvarieties of $\bP^n$, we will instead use the fact that any reducible variety must have a large singular locus, and bound the number of varieties with large singular locus.

 \begin{lemma} Let $X/\F_q$ be a complete intersection in $\bP^n$ of dimension $n-k$ with $k\leq n/2$.
-If $X$ is geometrically reducible, then the singular locus of $X$ has dimension at least $n-2k$. \end{lemma} \begin{proof} Let $C_1,C_2$ be two distinct connected components of $X_{\overline{\F_q}}$.
+If $X$ is geometrically reducible, then the singular locus of $X$ has dimension at least $n-2k$. \end{lemma} \begin{proof} Let $C_1,C_2$ be two distinct irreducible components of $X_{\overline{\F_q}}$.
 Since $X$ is a complete intersection, $C_1$ and $C_2$ are projective of dimension $n-k$, so their intersection $D$ has dimension at least $n-2k$ and is contained in the singular locus of $X$. \end{proof}

 To bound the number of varieties with large singular locus, we adapt an argument due to Poonen, namely \cite[Lemma 2.6]{P04}.
 Bucur and Kedlaya also used a version of this technique \cite{BK12}, and we follow their exposition closely as they specifically consider the case of intersections of multiple hypersurfaces.
 The main difference in our approach is that instead of considering singular points of large degree, we consider singular subvarieties of large dimension; see also Remark~\ref{rem:difference}.
+A version of this method was previously used by Slavov to bound the number of varieties with large singular locus \cite[Section 6]{S15}.

 Let $q\geq 2$ be a prime power and $p$ the characteristic of $\F_q$.
 We will eventually apply these results to the case $p=q=2$.

 \begin{lemma} Fix $d\geq 1$ and a projective variety $Y\subseteq \bP^n$ of dimension $e\geq 1$.
 The proportion of $f\in\mathcal{S}_{n,d}$ vanishing on $Y$ is bounded above by $q^{-\binom{d+e}{e}}$. \end{lemma} \begin{proof} The Hilbert function $h_Y(d)$ measures the codimension in $\mathcal{S}_{n,d}$ of the space of polynomials vanishing on $Y$, so the desired probability is exactly $q^{-h_Y(d)}$.
 By taking $I$ to be the homogeneous ideal defining $Y$ and applying \cite[Theorem 2.4]{S97}, noting that $\deg I\geq 1$, we conclude that giving the desired bound. \end{proof}